 How many teachers are in an Infant Room at any given time?

 We have two teachers at all times in the Infant Rooms.

 Do you have cribs/pack & plays for nap time, or do we need to supply them?

 We provide cribs and other age-appropriate equipment needed during your infant’s nap times.
 We follow the Infant Safe Sleep Policy outlined by the State of Missouri.

 Although we encourage keeping infants on consistent schedules, meal times at this development stage can vary.
 We report on a regular basis to parents about meal times and any changes to their child’s feedings.

 Can you store breast milk and/or formula?

-Our schools have an open door policy and any parent wishing to tour one of our daycare centers needs only to arrive at the main office during operating hours.
-However, we do encourage you to schedule an appointment to see the facility.
+Our schools have an open-door policy, and any parent wishing to tour one of our daycare centers needs only to arrive at the main office, and we will be happy to show you around.
+However, we encourage you to schedule an appointment to see the facility.

 - 8 a.m.-3 p.m. at Casa Dia Montessori of Crestwood